kanuki00/SimpleGraph/README.md

 ## Getting Started

-SimpleGraph is a Unity tool designed to streamline the creation of linear and non-linear exercises.
-This software provides a user-friendly visual interface for a node-based state system, enabling the development of logic-driven structures with ease. ❤️
+SimpleGraph is a set of Unity scripts that simplifies the process of building both linear and non-linear task trees.
+It features a user-friendly, node-based interface that makes it easy to create logic-driven workflows.

 ---

 ## Installation

-### 1. Download the Code
-Obtain the code from GitHub or another hosting platform.

-### 2. Maintain Folder Structure
-Ensure the folder named `SimpleGraph` remains intact.
-Do not rename or alter the folder structure.

-### 3. Add to Unity Project
+### Add to Unity Project
 Place the `SimpleGraph` folder inside the `Assets` folder of your Unity project.

-### 4. Verify Compilation
-Unity should automatically compile the contents of the SimpleGraph folder.
-If the folder does not compile:
-- Start and stop Play mode in Unity.
-- Double-check that the folder is correctly placed in the intended Unity project.

 ---